 #1 Not enough crime

-Raku Ichijou tries to be a regular teenager as he attends high school, but he can never escape the fact that he’s the heir to his city’s leading Yakuza family.
-Even though he wants to live a normal life and pursue a normal career, his home is filled with loyal crooks who dote on their future master.
+Raku Ichijou tries to be a regular teenager while attending high school, but he can never escape the fact that he’s the heir to his city’s leading Yakuza family.
+Even though he wants to live a normal life and pursue a normal career, his home is filled with loyal crooks who dote on their “future master”.

-His life is shaken up even more when a new transfer student arrives from overseas, the blonde-haired Chitoge Kirisaki, and the two immediately start off on the wrong foot.
-Turns out Chitoge is herself the unwilling heiress to a criminal syndicate and tensions between her and Raku’s families flare up.
+His life is shaken up even more when a new transfer student arrives from overseas—the blonde-haired Chitoge Kirisaki—and the two immediately start off on the wrong foot.
+Turns out that Chitoge is herself the unwilling heiress to a criminal syndicate and tensions between her and Raku’s families flare up.
 The only way to avoid all-out war is for the families to be united, so their parents force Chitoge and Raku to become a couple… even though they hate each other… and Raku already had a crush on someone else…

 #2 A boring harem